attilaoroszdev/godoteuconsentparserplugin/gdscript/HOW_TO_USE.md

 ```

-(This is not currently part of the script, because it's really a very rough workaround)
+(This is not currently part of the script, because it's really a very rough workaround.)

 #### In case the consent was obtained, check if it was sufficient

-If you do have consent, you can use the following methods, to check if you1re good to go for showing ads at all.
-You might or might not want to put these into `_on_AdMob_consent_app_can_request_ad`, but I'll be putting them there for simplicity's sake, since ti1s the first place most of it starts to make sense.
+If you do have consent, you can use the following methods, to check if you're good to go for showing ads at all.
+You might or might not want to put these into `_on_AdMob_consent_app_can_request_ad`, but I'll be putting them there for simplicity's sake, since it's the first place most of it starts to make sense.

 ```gdscript